o-daneel/Lunii.RE/ANALYSIS.md

 2. in case firmware is corrupted, copy backup firmware to main
 3. boot main firmware

 This FW contains FatFs (different config) for SD access and performs read/write to QSPI flash though commands
+**TODO** : review addresses for Backup & Main FW around checks and restore

 ## Main Firmware
-The full firmware ! might be located at `0x9000 0000`
+The full firmware ! might be located at `0x9000 0000` (TBC)
 **Version =** 2.22

 ## Backup firmware
-A short mini firmware ! might be located at `0x8000 0000`
+A short mini firmware ! might be located at `0x8000 0000` (TBC)
 **Version =** 2.16
 **Objective =** make sure that an USB mass storage is accessible for MainFW reload

 ## SNU location

 8 bytes for SNU located at : `0x0800 C000 - 0x0800 C007` (internal flash)
+All around .md file that is recreated if not there.
+How and when is it inserted into firmware ?
+Updates push to storyteller might be generic, for all boxes.
+Lunii store might be injecting SNU + recomputing CRC (To be confirmed)

 # Security study